Law without law: from observer states to physics via algorithmic information theory: Emergence of an external physical world

 where ${\rm K}(\mu)$ is likely small.
 According to the definition in Theorem~\ref{TheUniversalityM} this means the following.
 Denote the universal reference machine by $U$.
 Then there is a short computer program (a finite binary string) $q$ of length $\ell(q)={\rm K}(\mu)$ with the property that

 for all finite strings $x\in\s$.
 That is, the computer program $q$ causes the universal machine $U$ to operate in the following manner: \begin{itemize} \item after having read the prefix $q$ from its input, the monotone Turing machine enters a particular mode of computation.
-In this mode, it sequentially reads further (random) bits from the input tape (the finite sequence of these bits that have previously been read, at any given time step, is called $p$). \item The machine does (possibly very complex) computations in its working memory, and \item sometimes produces a new output $x_i$ on its output tape, building up an output string $x_1 x_2 x_3\ldots$. \end{itemize} Attaching the weights $2^{-\ell(p)}$ to the input strings $p$ can be interpreted as supplying independent, identically distributed random bits to the machine $U$ as input.
+In this mode, it sequentially reads further (random) bits from the input tape (the finite sequence of these bits that have previously been read, at any given time step, is called $p$). \item The machine does (possibly very complex) computations in its working memory, and \item sometimes produces a new output $x_i$ on its output tape, building up an output string $x_1 x_2 x_3\ldots$.
+Since $\mu$ is a measure, the computation will never halt, and produce an infinite sequence of output bits. \end{itemize} Attaching the weights $2^{-\ell(p)}$ to the input strings $p$ can be interpreted as supplying independent, identically distributed random bits to the machine $U$ as input.
 These bits are read by the machine, and processed in a computation which produces outputs from time to time.
 The outputs are distributed according to $\mu$.
 The sequence of output bits $x_1 x_2 x_3,\ldots$ constitutes the observer's (say, Alice's) sequence of observer states, with $x_1^n=x_1\ldots x_n$ her current state.
 If Alice herself --- or an imaginary bystander --- would like to predict her next state, then there are now two possibilities: first, predict $\p(b|x_1 \ldots x_n)$ directly.
 But this is certainly hard, given that algorithmic probability is not computable.
 Second, predict $\mu(b|x_1 \ldots x_n)$ --- which is the probability that the machine $U$ will generate $b$ as its next output bit, in the course of the process that we have just described.

 But this allows a much more natural way of prediction: \emph{given all you know (as encoded in $x_1^n$), make a model of the state of the machine $U$ and of its inner workings.
 Then, use \emph{that} for prediction.} Given that the machine implements a \emph{computable stochastic process}, unfolding according to a simple algorithm of short description, this promises to be a much more plausible endeavor.